Series: Quantum Mechanics

 The beginning of a long Conversation

-I met this free-thinking guy while staying at Harolds Mansion in early August 2011.
+I met this free-thinking guy, Fritz, while staying at Harolds Mansion in early August 2011.
 Our initial acquaintance got us immediately engaged in deep and prolonged conversation which continues to this day.
 He is now back home but that hasn't stopped us from continuing the conversation.

 A Horribly Nice Man